Devil Survivor 2: The Animation: Music and audio

 Devil Survivor 2: The Animation uses three pieces of theme music: one opening theme, one closing theme and one insert song.
 The theme sequences are not used consistently throughout the series since the episode producers decided to prioritize story-telling to their use which helped keep the plot within thirteen episodes.
-The anime debuted with "Take Your Way" by Livetune feat.
-Fukase of Sekai no Owari as the opening theme for the first eight episodes and then from the eleventh.
+The anime debuted with "Take Your Way" by Livetune adding Fukase of Sekai no Owari as the opening theme for the first eight episodes and then from the eleventh, with an instrumental version being used on the thirteenth.
 The theme is not played but credited in both the ninth and tenth episodes.
 The closing theme is "Be" by Song Riders and is used from the first through ninth episodes and then from the eleventh.
-The insert song titled "Each and All" by Livetune feat.
-Rin Oikawa also doubled as the closing theme of the tenth episode.
+The insert song titled "Each and All" by Livetune adding Rin Oikawa of Q;indivi also doubled as the closing theme of the tenth episode.

 Song Riders released "Be" on May 22, 2013.
 This was followed by the release of Livetune's "Take Your Way" single on June 5, 2013.
 "Take Your Way" sold 9,776 copies in its first week, ranking number 12 on the Oricon Singles Chart.
 The song went on to become the number 1 single for the 23rd week of 2013.
 The official "Take Your Way" music video features visuals and direction by Fantasia Utomaro.
 The first soundtrack album was bundled with the first Blu-ray and DVD volume of the series and released in Japan on June 19, 2013.
 The second album was released in a similar manner, with the third Blu-ray and DVD volume and released on August 21, 2013.